yujiaxin666/rockphypy/docs/source/index.rst

 Motivation
 ----------

-The motivation comes from author's personal experience in rock physics study and the fact that she is a big fans of python and open source community.
-When she began her phd study about rock physics, she spent days looking for an-easy to-use rock physics library for finishing her head-drain exercise.
+The motivation behind the creation of this Python library stems from the Isabella's personal experience and passion for rock physics.
+As an avid fan of the Python language and the open-source community, Isabella embarked on her PhD journey in rock physics.

+Isabella encountered challenges in finding a user-friendly rock physics library to assist with their head-drain exercise when she began her PhD study at NTNU.
+This experience sparked the realization of a need for an accessible and convenient rock physics tool.

-On the other hand, the author is facinated by the theoretical versaility of rock physics modelling and enjoy reading classical papers and books about rock physics modelling and its pratical applications.
+Simultaneously, Isabella's fascination with the theoretical versatility of rock physics modeling grew, leading she to delve into classical papers and books on the subject.
+The rock physics handbook and other excellent books and papers (see **literature**) played a significant role in shaping her understanding of rock physics.

-The rock physics handbook helped the author build a solid understanding of the rock physics.
-Lucily the author did her visit at stanford and finished this python library as the last piece of her phd work.
+Fortuitously, Isabella had the opportunity to visit Stanford during her PhD, where Isabella combined her passion for rock physics with her love for Python and open-source development.
+This led to the creation of this Python library, serving as the final piece of their PhD work.

+The library aims to provide an intuitive and practical solution for rock physics enthusiasts, drawing from the author's firsthand experience and knowledge gained through PhD research.

 Table of contents
 ==================